Základné a nadstavbové vzdelávacie programy pre tím.

 How many times is Building A higher compared to Building 1 in your opinion?
 Well, most of the answers in our training are 1, they are equal.

 What about the building B?
 The answers are typically different – 0.5, 0.7, 0.4 times.
 Our opinions are different because the scale is too wide and too detailed.
 Therefore let’s fix that with the following Planning Poker scale (defined by Mike Cohn from Mountain Goat Software).

 What about now?
 The most answers are now the same – ½.
 Now let’s compare other buildings to three already estimated buildings.

 Hopefully, you realized how fast your estimation was now.
 You should compare buildings not just to the reference building, but to other buildings as well.
 This will result in groups of buildings of similar sizes.
 They will not be precise in centimeters, but that’s fine as we do not need that for the rough planning.

 All of that is a reason for estimation with story points.
-Yes, those numbers on the cards.
+Yes, those numbers are on the cards.

 Time estimation should be provided at the latest moment (if even), not earlier than in sprint planning.

 The constant changes are the reason for fast and accurate, not precise, estimation.
 The team should estimate the value together to support knowledge sharing, work distribution, and faster planning.
-Story point should be used for preplaninng and release planning sessions while time (if even) for sprint planning sessions.
+Story point should be used for preplanning and release planning sessions while time (if even) for sprint planning sessions.